davide-marino00/PBI_DOCS/refac.md

 Here's a breakdown of what it achieves:

 - **DISTINCTCOUNT**: This function counts only the unique values in a specified column.
-In this case, it ensures that each employee is counted only once, regardless of how many times they appear in the timesheet records.
+In this case, it ensures that each employee is only counted once, regardless of how many times they appear in the timesheet data.

 - **vw_Timesheet[EmployeeName]**: This specifies the column from which the unique employee names are being counted.
 It refers to the names of employees who have submitted timesheets.

-In simple terms, this measure provides the total number of different employees who have logged their work hours, helping businesses understand workforce participation and engagement.
+In simple terms, this measure tells you how many different employees have logged their hours in the timesheet system.
+This is useful for understanding workforce participation, tracking employee engagement, or analyzing resource utilization in a business context.

 **`HoursDifference`**